fdifrison/intergalacticGuidesForCoders/UserGuides/Django_101.md

 ## Basic Commands

 Start a new project.
-The belowe command will create automatically the projectname_folder structure
+The below command will create automatically the projectname_folder structure

     python3 -m  django startproject <projectname>